DevCycleHQ/devcycle-docs/docs/best-practices/feature-flag-cleanup.md

 ---
-title: Technical Debt - Cleaning up your unused flags
+title: Cleaning Up Your Unused Flags
-sidebar_position: 3
+sidebar_position: 5
 ---

 ## Overview

-This article outlines feature flag maintenance practices that help minimize technical debt with DevCycle.
+This article outlines practices to help minimize technical debt from feature flags.
 DevCycle’s code insights are a valuable tool in determining when to clean up your unused feature flags.

 ## What is technical debt?